AdobeDocs/experience-manager-64.en/help/assets/assets-offloading-best-practices.md

 ### Recommended Assets offloading deployment {#recommended-assets-offloading-deployment}

-With AEM and Oak, there are several deployment scenarios possible.
+With [!DNL Experience Manager] and Oak, there are several deployment scenarios possible.
 For Assets offloading, a TarMK based deployment with a shared datastore is recommended.
 The following diagram outlines the recommended deployment:

 ![chlimage_1-56](assets/chlimage_1-56.png)